Updated December 2021

 As you develop your content consider the following content marketing elements:

 - Post consistently: LinkedIn recommends posting daily.
-This is not always realistic, so I recommend choosing a minimum of 3 days a week to post and building up from this.
+This is not always realistic.
+Choose a minimum of 3 days a week to post and build up from this.
 Keep an eye on your analytics and separately record the time of day you are posting to gauge what works.
 Consistent posting encourages engagement and fosters familiarity.
 For the best times to post on LinkedIn please read this article.

 - Upgrade your visuals: Ensure you post images that meet LinkedIn’s size specifications.
-At the time of writing this was 1200 x 628 px.
+Read more here from LinkedIn help.
 LinkedIn recommends you always include an image or some type of rich media.
 “Images generally result in a 98% higher comment rate.
 Links to YouTube videos play directly in the LinkedIn feed and usually result in a 75% higher share rate.
 Native videos (up to 10 minutes in length) are given preference by LinkedIn’s algorithms in your follower’s news feeds (at the time of writing this article).

 - Optimise your headlines and introductions: Speak clearly to your readers to catch their attention.
 LinkedIn recommends concise intros and ‘snappy’ headlines for higher engagement.
 I encourage you to speak directly to the ideal client / LinkedIn member you are trying to influence and contextualise the content and related call to action (e.g. a link) for them as they scroll through their LinkedIn newsfeed.